TheOriginalGeez/Cupid/README.md

 - `d3d11.dll`
 - `d3dcompiler_46e.dll`

-**The ENB preset I use comes in the Game Folder Files folder.
-If you want to use another ENB make sure it's compatible with Skyrim Special Edition and it's for Obsidian Weathers.**

 ## Rebuilding BodySlide files

 NOTE: This is only for people who want to change the shape of the body from Cupid's default one.
 Skip this unless you understand what this does.